ChilliCream/graphql-platform/website/src/blog/2023-02-08-new-in-hot-chocolate-13/2023-02-08-new-in-hot-chocolate-13.md

 ### Generic Attributes

-With Hot Chocolate 13 we are no taking advantage of generic attributes in .NET 7.
-Instead of writing a ugly attribute like the following:
+With Hot Chocolate 13 we are taking advantage of generic attributes in .NET 7.
+Instead of writing an ugly attribute like the following:

 ```csharp
 [ExtendObjectType(typeof(Foo))]